 - Click Next Step.

 - Select Synchronize user attributes.
 This checkbox is selected by default if you selected Synchronize the selected policy attributes with the Cloud Authentication Service on the User Attributes page.

 - Enter a User Search Filter, which is an LDAP filter that specifies which users within the identity source to synchronize.
 For example, the User Search Filter (&(objectClass=user)(memberOf=cn=qe,ou=engineering,dc=mycom,dc=local)) specifies that only users that are members of a specific group within the identity source will be synchronized and able to use configured authentication methods.

-- (LDAP identity sources only) Specify an LDAP directory server attribute to map to each RSA SecurID Access user attribute for synchronization.
-These fields are read-only for Active Directory identity sources.
-To map the LDAP user attributes for synchronization:
+- For LDAPv3, specify a directory server attribute to map to each RSA SecurID Access user attribute for synchronization.
+These fields are automatically mapped for Active Directory identity sources, but you can edit them.

 In the First Name field, enter the LDAP attribute used to identify a user's first name, for example, givenName.